 But when your job is to be the guardian, the one who calmly handles crisis or conflict, how can you avoid this sudden transformation?

-Join us August 16 when Falcon, Inc's Harmony Goorley is here to:
+Join us for this recorded webinar, when Falcon, Inc's Harmony Goorley is here to:

 - Review predictable characterological and personality patterns commonly seen in the jail population.

 - Examine strategies to convey empathic and attentive listening to individuals in distress.